Francis I of France: Image and reputation

-Francis I has a poor reputation in France—his 500th anniversary was little noted in 1994.
-Popular and scholarly historical memory ignores his building of so many fine chateaux, his stunning art collection, and his lavish patronage of scholars and artists.
+Francis I has a poor reputation in France—his 500th birthday was little noted in 1994.
+Popular and scholarly historical memory ignores his building of so many chateaux, his art collection, and his patronage of scholars and artists.
 He is seen as a playboy who disgraced France by allowing himself to be defeated and taken prisoner at Pavia.
 The historian Jules Michelet set the negative image.

-Francis' personal emblem was the salamander and his Latin motto was Nutrisco et extinguo ("I nourish [the good] and extinguish [the bad]").
-His long nose earned him the nickname François du Grand Nez ('Francis of the Big Nose'), he was also colloquially known as the Grand Colas or Bonhomme Colas.
+Francis's personal emblem was the salamander and his Latin motto was Nutrisco et extinguo ("I nourish [the good] and extinguish [the bad]").
+His long nose earned him the nickname François du Grand Nez ('Francis of the Big Nose'), and he was also colloquially known as the Grand Colas or Bonhomme Colas.
 For his personal involvement in battles, he was known as le Roi-Chevalier ('the Knight-King') or le Roi-Guerrier ('the Warrior-King').

 British historian Glenn Richardson considers Francis a success: